Guide to Data Onboarding for WattCarbon Users

 Basic Terminology

 EAC - Energy Attribute Certificate.
-The goal of the data onboarding process is to gather information about both your devices and the hourly savings generated by those devices.
+The goal of the data onboarding process is to gather information about both your assets and the hourly savings generated by those assets.
 With these two broad categories of information, WattCarbon can mint EACs.

-Device - Synonymous with “Asset”.
+Asset - Synonymous with “Device”.
 The term describing the energy intervention that results in EACs, such as a solar panel, battery, demand response event, or whole building that underwent an energy efficiency upgrade.

 Minting - The process of creating the actual EAC (Energy Attribute Certificate).
 This happens ex post as actual energy savings are calculated from a deployed asset.